Find Effective Programs for Adolescents and Teenagers at Artemis

 Academic and social pressures aren’t quite the same as peer pressure cases, as the driving force often stems from parents, coaches, and even teachers.
 The call to perform at high levels of academic or athletic performance can come from multiple sources—even the parents of other children who play on the same team.
 When a teenager is instilled with the belief that failure is not an option, substance abuse may creep into the picture as a means to maintain a competitive edge.

 Young people engaged in serious relationships during their high school years are also at risk of teen drug use.
-It can become a crutch in the event of heartbreak or disappointment or a way to bond when one-half of the relationship is already participating in some form of drug or alcohol use.
+It can become a crutch in the event of heartbreak or disappointment, or a way to bond when one-half of the relationship is already participating in some form of drug or alcohol use.

 If your teenager hasn’t discussed anything related to drug abuse, but you believe that this might be an area of concern, the following signs could highlight their potential struggle.